 Adding to this problem, specifically on Isabela Island, was the fact that the overwhelming presence of feral goats (an introduced species) managed to devastate the island’s vegetation and, in turn, the habitat and food for 99.99% of the abingdoni species population, reducing this species to a single individual that was later found in 1971 — decades after many had already considered the entire species to have been extinct.
 The discovery of Lonesome George was almost like glimpsing just the very tippy-tip of the iceberg of an entire species that had drowned from starvation and the presence of humans.

 In spite of all the things we’ve managed to better understand from Lonesome George in the trajectory that tortoise species have taken, it remains a mystery why he didn’t manage to mate with the two female tortoises that were closest to his sub-species.

 Lonesome George’s demise is tragic in the sense that he died without an heir, leaving his entire species of geochelone elephantophus abingdoni extinct.
 This species is one of only 11 types of rare tortoise that were pivotal to Darwin’s theory of evolution.
-But his death, and the legacy he left behind him in terms of the lessons learned, serves as a silver lining by highlighting the importance of conservation for endangered species.
+But his death and the legacy he left behind him in terms of the lessons learned serve as a silver lining by highlighting the importance of conservation for endangered species.
 In many ways, he has become a symbol and a spectacle, too.

 However, other Galapagos Islands species are also in danger or under some level of threat.
 Galapagos Penguins have been highly affected by climate change.
 Due to their fragile population, their survivorship filter is very hard.
 Flightless cormorants, also known as Galapagos cormorants, are mostly found on Fernandina and Isabela, and are also under risk, as is the Hawaiian storm petrel.
 It is safe to say that almost every endemic species of Galapagos is threatened, due to the imminent effect of the human population residing in the islands.